Coronavirus crisis: Rent-forgiveness proposal introduced to help struggling Olvera Street merchants

 On Wednesday there was hardly a soul was walking through the iconic Los Angeles landmark.

 The Mexican marketplace has been open since 1930.
-Edward Flores' family has had their cafe here for nearly 90 years.
+Edward Flores' family has operated their cafe there for nearly 90 years.

 "I know all of the people here on Olvera street," Flores said.
 "They're my family, they're my friends so it breaks my heart to see this place so desolate."